pierrick-marie/pierrick-marie.github.io/content/posts/yummy-yam.md

 # Demonstration

-A demonstration of the default configuration of Yummy Yam is at this address: https://pierrick-marie.github.io/yummy-yam/
+A demonstration of the default configuration of Yummy Yam is available at this address: https://pierrick-marie.github.io/yummy-yam/

 You can find a full demonstration of Yummy Yam at this address: https://pierrick-marie.github.io